 Remember that Soli radar tech Google used in the Pixel 4 for gesture and presence sensing?
 It may not be in the Pixel 5, but the company included it in the new Nest Thermostat.
 It uses its low-power radar tech to sense when you’re near it.
 It’ll show the display when you’re near and turn off the display when you’re not.
 This is similar to older Nest Thermostats’ Farsight feature that would light up the display when it sensed you walked into the room.

 In practice, this is a nice way for the thermostat to show you details when you need them and save power when you don’t.

 Proximity sensing isn’t the only way Soli is used here.
 Combined with its onboard sensors and your phone’s geofencing data, the Nest Thermostat will be able to detect if you are or aren’t home.
 If it doesn’t sense anyone in your home, the thermostat will drop its settings down to Eco mode in hopes of saving you some energy.
 Older Nest Thermostats also do this, but the new model is the only one to use Soli radar tech alongside your phone’s location parameters.

 Google Home app and smart monitoring features

 One of the bigger changes with this year’s thermostat is its companion app.
 It now hooks up to the Google Home app instead of the Nest app.
-We kind of knew this change was coming.
+We knew this change was coming.
 You control Google’s smart home products with the Home app anyway, so it makes sense to have your thermostat controls there too.
 No need to hook up your Nest account through the Google Home app.

 As far as I can tell, there’s no way to use the Nest app instead of the Google Home app.
 If your home uses other Nest products that are only compatible with the Nest app, you’ll now need to use both apps simultaneously to control your various Nest devices.